- Office add-ins combine a configuration manifest with a web application that uses the JavaScript API to interact with documents and emails.

 - Common APIs

-The Application-specific APIs They are designed to interact with native objects of a specific application.
-For example, with Excel's APIs you can work with worksheets, ranges, tables, charts, and other Excel elements, using strongly typed objects.
+Application-specific APIs are designed to interact with native objects of a particular application.
+For example, with Excel APIs you can work with worksheets, ranges, tables, charts, and other Excel-specific elements, using strongly typed objects.

 API requirement sets